RudraPatel2003/prettier-plugin-java-vscode/README.md

 This extension contributes the following settings:

 - `prettier-plugin-java-vscode.enabled`: Enable/disable the plugin.
-- `prettier-plugin-java-vscode.prettierConfigPath`: Provide an absolution path to your prettier configuration file.
+- `prettier-plugin-java-vscode.prettierConfigPath`: Provide an absolute, relative, or workspace-relative path to a Prettier config file.
+If not provided or missing, the extension will attempt to resolve the config file from the document file name.

+Examples of valid config paths include:

+- An absolute path: `/home/user/my-project/.prettierrc`
+- A relative path `.prettierrc`
+- A workspace-relative path `${workspaceFolder}/.prettierrc`

+The `Output` channel will display information about how this config file path is resolved.

 ## Release Notes

+### 1.0.3

+- Add support for relative and workspace-relative config paths

 ### 1.0.2